-- they have been in direct contact with someone who has been diagnosed with COVID-19 i.e. a known case, and/or - they have been in regular contact with someone (partner, friend or family member) who has been overseas or in a COVID hotspot recently or who is showing signs of illness.
+- they have been in direct contact with someone who has been diagnosed with COVID-19 i.e. a known case, and/or - they have been in regular contact with someone (partner, friend or family member) who has been overseas or in a Queensland declared COVID hotspot or to a Queensland declared Interstate Exposure Venue recently or who is showing signs of illness.